callumflack/callum-flack-design/README.md

 Made with Nuxt.js + Nuxtent markdown, images served by Cloudinary, and deployed with Zeit Now.

+Deploy by running `now --target production` in the root.

 ![Project screen-shot](screen-shot-v6.jpg?raw=true "Project screen-shot")

 ## Nuxt build setup